 Public Improvement Commission

 First established in 1954, we are an independent body located in Public Works.
 Members of the Public Improvement Commission include:

-- the commissioner of Public Works, who acts as its chairperson
+- the Commissioner of Public Works, who is the Chairperson of the Commission

 - the Commissioners of Property Management, Inspectional Services, and Transportation